About Us

 Sarah lives in Moonee Valley with her husband and three young children and most weekends you’ll find them out walking and enjoying the natural environment.

-Sarah holds a Bachelor of Education (Primary), a Postgraduate Diploma in Educational Studies (TESOL), and a Master of TESOL from the University of Melbourne.
-She has recently completed a Master of Education (Gifted Education) through the University of New South Wales.
+Sarah holds a Bachelor of Education (Primary), a Postgraduate Diploma in Educational Studies (TESOL), a Master of TESOL from the University of Melbourne and a Master of Education (Gifted Education) through the University of New South Wales.
+Sarah completed the Principal’s Leadership Academy (Harvard/ISV) in 2022 and is an active member of the Moonee Valley Principal Network Executive.
 Sarah is a firm believer in being a life-long learner and plans to continue her studies.

 Sarah is passionate about Niddrie Primary School having a respectful culture, with high academic expectations, achievement, and results for all.
 Student learning is best supported by strong community engagement and participation, within a climate of genuine care and concern for others.

-Ben was appointed to the position of Acting Assistant Principal in March 2023.
+Emily Batchelor was appointed to the position of Assistant Principal at Niddrie Primary School in January 2024.

 Child Safe